dylangolvim/dylangolvim/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, Javascript and Kotlin
+- 🌱 I’m currently learning HTML, CSS, Java and Javascript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-Javascript and Kotlin
+Java and Javascript
 - 😄 Pronouns: he/him